 - Requests for funds to support activities and events must be made six (6) weeks prior to the date of the proposed event.

 - Event and meeting space on campus is limited, so requests will be dealt with on a first-come, first-served basis.
 Flexibility with dates and at least six (6) weeks advance notice is preferred.
 Request for space can be emailed to Student Life Coordinator Parshotam Lal.
 Please note, all events will be virtual until further notice.

 - Students will not be reimbursed for expenditures that do not have the final authorization of associate director of student life Anthony Sweeney.

-- Catering requests can be emailed to student services coordinator Sarah Krusemark.
+- Catering requests can be emailed to Student Life Coordinator Parshotam Lal.
 Students are responsible for cleaning up after themselves, and removing all food waste from event space.

 - Student clubs and organizations must have a faculty or staff advisor.
 The Office of Student Life can help students identify an advisor, but it is strongly encouraged that students be proactive in selecting their own advisor.
 Student clubs and organizations will not receive funding without an approved advisor.

 - All students participating in clubs must be currently enrolled at CUNY SPS.